swamp-lang/website/content/specification/_index.md

 ### Optional Types

 Optional types handle values that might or might not exist.
+They are represented by adding `?` after any type.
+When an Optional has no value, it contains the literal value `none`.

 #### Type Declaration